Investment Accounts

 Why Choose An FFCCU Invest Account?

 At FFCCU, we’re committed to putting you, our members, first in everything we do.
 As a community credit union, we offer personalized service and competitive interest rates to help you achieve your financial goals.
-Our investment advisers are here to help you explore the various types of savings accounts available at FFCCU and determine which ones align with your needs and risk suitability.
+Our teammates are here to help you explore the various types of savings accounts available at FFCCU and determine which ones align with your needs and risk suitability.
 Whether you’re looking for long-term savings options or want to take advantage of tax deductions, we have a range of asset allocation options to suit your needs.
-Plus, as an online bank with mobile banking capabilities, we make it easy for you to manage your finances from anywhere.
+Plus, as a financial institution with online and mobile banking capabilities, we make it easy for you to manage your finances from anywhere.
 Let us help you create a financial plan that works for you and take advantage of the attractive benefits of banking with a credit union.

 Investments Backed by ASI